Weitspringer/squirrel-plugin/README.md

 # Squirrel - Carbon-Aware Slurm Scheduling
 Unlock the power of sustainable computing with Squirrel, a carbon-aware scheduler plugin for Slurm.
-Optimize your workload distribution with a focus on reducing the environmental impact of your computing tasks.
+Optimize your workload distribution to reduce the environmental impact of your computing tasks.

 ## Requirements
 Before building and installing the Slurm scheduler plugin, ensure that the following packages and tools are installed on your system:

 ### Slurm
-Ensure you are using at least version `slurm-23-02-0-1` for the Slurm control node, as this is the minimum required version for compatibility with this plugin.
+Ensure you use this repository's correct branch/tag corresponding to your Slurm version, e.g., `slurm-24-05-0-1`.
 You also need access to the source code.

 ### General Development Tools
-- **C Compiler**: A C compiler like GCC (GNU Compiler Collection) is required for compiling the source code.
+- **C Compiler**: The source code must be compiled using a C compiler like GCC (GNU Compiler Collection).
 - **C++ Compiler**: A C++ compiler is necessary for compiling any C++ components.
 - **Autotools**: The GNU build system tools, including `autoconf`, `automake`, and `libtool`, are required for generating the build system files.
 - **Make**: A build automation tool to direct the build process.